mattmallencode/crm/README.md

 *Satisfies User Story: 20 - 22*

-A user must be able to manage their emails with a contact.
 A user must be presented with a form for sending an email to a contact containing fields for the email subject and the email body.
 The user must also be able to view all email threads with the contact and be able to reply to the most recent email in a thread.

 #### Task Management